Finding Sydney’s Best Street Art

 Wollongong

-For the last few years, the beachside city of Wollongong has hosted the three-day Wonderwall Festival, which has resulted in a vast number of fantastic walls that are well worth the 90 min train ride from the city.
+For the last few years, the beachside city of Wollongong has hosted the three-day Wonderwall Festival, which has resulted in a vast number of fantastic walls are well worth the 90 minute train ride from the city.

 Street Art Australia Guido Van Helton mural Wollongong in Coombe St